Make a plan to vote for Stephanie on August 20th!

 1. Request a Vote by Mail ballot

 You may request a Vote By Mail (VBM) ballot to vote from the convenience of your home.
 ALL vote by mail ballots expired last year and must be renewed.
-The Orange County Supervisor of Elections Office must receive your request for a vote-by-mail ballot no later than 5 p.m. ten days before the election.
+The Orange County Supervisor of Elections Office must receive your request for a vote-by-mail ballot no later than 5 p.m. on Thursday, August 8th.
 The deadline to return Voted ballots to the Elections Office is no later than 7:00 p.m. election night for it to be counted.
 Any voter who has requested a vote-by-mail ballot can track the status of their ballot through the Supervisor of Elections’ website.

 In Orange County, request a Vote-by-Mail ballot at the Supervisor of Elections website or request it online here.